 A derived frame specification relates a reference frame to another frame by a frame transform or its inverse.

 A frame graph is a directed acyclic graph representation of the transformational relationships between reference frames. frames are the nodes or vertices of the graph. frame transforms are the edges of the graph, directed from the outer frame to the inner frame.
 [Note that there may be zero, one, or many paths between two distinct vertices, i.e. frames.
-This is by design, even though the corresponding linked frame transforms, when composed into single tranformations between the same starting outer frames and the same inner frame.
+This is by design, even though the corresponding linked frame transforms, when composed into single transformations between the same starting outer frames and the same inner frame.
 This corresponds to real-world situations with, for example, redundant line-of-sight links in point-to-point radio networks used in communication systems.]

 A pose chain is a directed path in a frame graph connecting an outermost frame to an innermost frame.
 The sequence of frame transforms in a pose chain may be combined in a single composite transformation.
 [There may exist multiple pose chains linking the same outermost frame and innermost frame and the corresponding composite transformations may not agree.
 This is intentional, representing real-world configurations and capabilities of sensors and communication links.]